aygoko/student-management-system/README.md

 ## Prerequisites

 - A C++ compiler with support for C++23 (e.g., GCC, Clang, or Visual Studio)
+- This application requires a C++ compiler with support for C++17 and the [nlohmann/json](https://github.com/nlohmann/json) library

 ## How to Compile and Run

 ### Using CMake

 1. Clone or download the repository.
+2. Ensure that the nlohmann/json library is installed and included in your compiler's search path.
-2. Create a build directory in the project root:
+3. Create a build directory in the project root:

    `mkdir build`

    `cd build`
-3. Run CMake and compile the project:
+4. Run CMake and compile the project:
    ```bash
    cmake ..
    cmake --build .
    ```
-4. Run the generated executable file (named `your_project_name` or `your_project_name.exe` on Windows):
+5. Run the generated executable file (named `your_project_name` or `your_project_name.exe` on Windows):

 `./your_project_name`
 ## Example Commands